tigera/docs/calico-enterprise/networking/egress/egress-gateway-on-prem.mdx

 EOF
 ```

-> **Note**:
->
+Where:

-> -  It is advisable to have more than one egress gateway per group, so that the egress IP function
->    continues if one of the gateways crashes or needs to be restarted.
-When there are multiple
->    gateways in a group, outbound traffic from the applications using that group is load-balanced
->    across the available gateways.
-The number of `replicas` specified must be less than or equal
->    to the number of free IP addresses in the IP Pool.
+- It is advisable to have more than one egress gateway per group, so that the egress IP function continues if one of the gateways crashes or needs to be restarted.
+When there are multiple gateways in a group, outbound traffic from the applications using that group is load-balanced    across the available gateways.
+The number of `replicas` specified must be less than or equal to the number of free IP addresses in the IP Pool.

->
-> -  In the `cni.projectcalico.org/ipv4pools` annotation, the IP Pool can be specified either
->    by its name (e.g. `egress-ippool-1`) or by its CIDR (e.g. `10.10.10.0/31`).
+- In the `cni.projectcalico.org/ipv4pools` annotation, the IP Pool can be specified either by its name (e.g. `egress-ippool-1`) or by its CIDR (e.g. `10.10.10.0/31`).

->
-> -  The labels are arbitrary.
-You can choose whatever names and values are convenient for
->    your cluster's Namespaces and Pods to refer to in their egress selectors.
+ - The labels are arbitrary.
+You can choose whatever names and values are convenient for your cluster's Namespaces and Pods to refer to in their egress selectors.

->
-> -  The image name and `EGRESS_POD_IP` configuration are required.  `tigera/egress-gateway` is the
->    image that provides the egress gateway function, and `EGRESS_POD_IP` tells the runtime
->    container what its pod IP is.
+ - The image name and `EGRESS_POD_IP` configuration are required.  `tigera/egress-gateway` is the image that provides the egress gateway function, and `EGRESS_POD_IP` tells the runtime container what its pod IP is.

->
-> -  The `securityContext` is required, so that the egress gateway can manipulate its own network
+ - The `securityContext` is required, so that the egress gateway can manipulate its own network namespace.

->    namespace.
->
-> -  The `policysync` volume mount is required.
-This exposes the policy sync API to the pod,
->    allowing it to program its own routing based off information from Felix.
+ - The `policysync` volume mount is required.
+This exposes the policy sync API to the pod, allowing it to program its own routing based off information from Felix.
-{: .alert .alert-info}

 #### Configure a Namespace or Pod to use egress gateways